Martchus/PKGBUILDs/README.md

 issue](https://github.com/Martchus/PKGBUILDs/issues/94).

 ## Container image, building packages within a container
-The directory `devel/container` contains a script to build a container image suitable to run Arch Linux's `makepkg` script so you can build from PKGBUILDs on any environment where Docker, Podman or any other suitable container runtime is available.
+The directory `devel/container` contains the script `imagebuild` to build a container image suitable to run Arch Linux's `makepkg` script so you can build from PKGBUILDs on any environment where Docker, Podman or any other suitable container runtime is available.

 It also contains a script called `makecontainerpkg` which behaves like `makechrootpkg` from Arch Linux's devtools but uses the previously mentioned